Tsunami014/Blaze-Sudio/readme.md

 # Next versions coming soon:
  - v3.0.0 - 🌿`Kindle` - Able to make an actual game!
 Not just a world!
 Because you all know that to make a big fire you must first put in kindling
  - v4.0.0 - ♨️`Smolder` - Pretty cool so far and have ability to make an OK game that one could submit for a competition or something.
 (WINGS OF FIRE REFERENCE)
- - v5.0.0 - 🌋`Fire` - cos by then it'll be on fire :grin: - all functionality complete!
+ - v5.0.0 - 🌋`Fire` - cos by then it'll be on fire :grin: many cool things and stuff to make good looking games that are super cool and would totally win a competition!
  - v6.0.0 - ❤️‍🔥`Bonfire` - AI generate whole/parts of the game and integration with the editors!
  - v7.0.0 - ☄️`Inferno` - Unity integration..?
+Probs not...
  - v8.0.0 - 🍂`Firestorm`- Seamless intergration with Unity and maybe Unreal game engine?
+Still - probs not.

 ## Star History (Going to be the funnyest thing to look at until I actually get this going really well)